Assistant Director of Competitive Sports and Facilities

 Number of Months: 12

-Work Schedule: Work performed during standard business hours, may require additional hours such as nights and weekends to meet business needs.
+Work Schedule: Work performed during standard business hours, may require some nights and weekends.

 Position End Date: